Wondering how to send money to Tanzania from the US? Here’s what you need to know.

 - If the provider quotes a different rate to the one above please let us know

 Neema Bilal arrived in America as a student.
-She did not return to Tanzania at the end of her education because she got a job in the U.S. that permitted her to continue living here.
+She did not return to Tanzania at the end of her education, she landed a job that permitted her to continue living here.
 However, her parents still live in Tanzania.
 While her father makes enough money to sustain their livelihood, Neema wants to contribute so they can lead a more comfortable life.
-She figures she can afford to send around $1,000 every two months.
+She figures she can afford to send around $1,000 every couple of months.